raguay/LaunchScripts/README.md

 $RIGHT_PANE_SELECTED_FILE - The currently selected file in the right pane

+### Example Scripts

+I created another [repository](https://github.com/raguay/fman-Launch-Script-Scripts) of scripts that I use with this plugin.
+Give them a try and add your own!

 ### Features

 - Set a scripts directory to store scripts.